raycast/script-commands/README.md

 ## Awesome Script Commands

 Check out the [list](extensions.md) of all available Script Commands.

+Want to contribute?
+What a brilliant idea, please see this [contribution guide](https://github.com/raycast/script-commands/blob/master/CONTRIBUTING.md), it will help you with getting started.

 ## Install Script Commands